seevoid/Telegram_BSC_bot/README.md

     ```terminal
     git clone https://github.com/seevoid/Telegram_BSC_bot.git

+1. Activate virtual env.
+    - on Windows :
+        ```terminal
+        ./telegram_bsc_bot_env/Scripts/activate

-2. Install the required libraries.
+3. Install the required libraries.

     - using pip :

         ```terminal
         pip install -r requirements.txt

-3. Set all the parameters in v6/config.json
+4. Set all the parameters in v6/config.json

     - bscNode: I used to use Moralis that provide the faster free node.
 If you want better perf you need to use your own deployed mainnet node.
     - bot_token: You need to generate a telegram bot token